Dmitry Valent

-Dmitry 'Black Valet' Valent (born 13 April 1988 in Minsk, Belarus) is a Belarusian Muay Thai middleweight/super middleweight kickboxer.
-He is the former WKN Middleweight Oriental rules and Muay thai champion, former WMC Light Heavyweight champion, two time WMC I-1 World Muaythai Grand Slam champion and two time Kunlun Fight 80 kg tournament runner-up.
+Dmitry "Black Valet" Valent (born 13 April 1988 in Minsk, Belarus) is a Belarusian Muay Thai middleweight and super middleweight kickboxer.
+He is the former WKN Middleweight Oriental rules and Muay Thai champion, former WMC Light Heavyweight champion, two-time WMC I-1 World Muaythai Grand Slam champion, and two-time Kunlun Fight 80 kg tournament runner-up.

-Dmitry is one of Belarus's top fighters.
+Valent is one of Belarus's top fighters.

 Career and biography

 Amateur career

-Valent had an extremely decorated amateur career before making his professional debut, although he continued to fight amateur fights alongside professional ones between 2007 and 2012.
-He was the 2006 IFMA world silver medalist, as well as the 2009 and 2010 world gold medalist.
-In kickboxing, he was the 2007 WAKO World gold medalist and the 2010 European gold medalist.
+Valent enjoyed a highly decorated amateur career before making his professional debut, although he continued to compete in amateur contests alongside professional ones between 2007 and 2012.
+He was the 2006 IFMA world silver medallist, as well as the 2009 and 2010 world gold medallist.
+In kickboxing, he was the 2007 WAKO World gold medallist and the 2010 European gold medallist.

 Early career

 Dmitry started training in Taekwondo at 13 years old before beginning Muay Thai aged 16.
-At the prestigious "Kick Fighter Gym" in his home town of Minsk he developed his blossoming skills by training alongside world champions such as Andrei Kulebin and Dmitry Shakuta.
-He would be a very quick learner, winning a gold medal in the 67 kg junior category at the 2006 W.M.F.
-World Muaythai Championships in Bangkok, Thailand, aged 17.
-Dmitry then went on to have a very good 2007, winning a gold medal at the W.A.K.O.
-World Championships 2007 and then followed it up with his first professional title - winning the World Kickboxing Network (W.K.N.) middleweight world title, in Kostroma, Russia before rounding off the year in style by adding the professional W.A.K.O. world title to his collection.
+At Kick Fighter Gym" in his home town of Minsk he trained alongside world champions such as Andrei Kulebin and Dmitry Shakuta.
+He won a gold medal in the 67 kg junior category at the 2006 W.M.F.
+World Muaythai Championships in Bangkok, Thailand, aged 17, a gold medal at the W.A.K.O.
+World Championships 2007, then winning his first professional title, the World Kickboxing Network (W.K.N.) middleweight world title, in Kostroma, Russia, before adding the professional W.A.K.O. world title later that same year.

 Dmitry kicked off 2008 by winning the W.K.N.
 European Grand Prix title, a four-man tournament fought under Muay Thai rules in Geneva, Switzerland.
 He then followed in the footsteps of stable mate Kulebin by winning the W.M.C.
 I-1 title – this one the Grand Slam 72 kg version – in Hong Kong.
-There was some disappointment at the end of the year, however, when Dmitry was knocked out of the Season 2 qualifier of "The Contender Asia" held in Russia by multiple world champion Artem Levin at the semi-final stage.
+There was some disappointment at the end of the year, however, when Valent was knocked out of the Season 2 qualifier of The Contender Asia held in Russia by multiple world champion Artem Levin at the semi-final stage.
 The fact that the Contender Asia Season 2 show would never come to light did soften the blow somewhat.
-Dmitry had success on the amateur circuit as well, winning gold at the I.M.F.A.
+Valent had success on the amateur circuit as well, winning gold at the I.M.F.A.
 European championships held in Zgorzelec, Poland.